1. HOME

 Time and record yourself.
 Play it back and listen carefully.

-Is there a good opening?
-Have you followed the pattern you chose in the body of the speech?
-Is it clear?
-Have you got clean transitions between each part of your speech and the one following it?
-Is there a strong ending?
-And are the words you’ve chosen, as well as the way you use them, right for your subject, the purpose of the speech and your intended audience?
+• And are the words you’ve chosen, as well as the way you use them, right for your subject, the purpose of the speech and your intended audience?

-And lastly, learn one pattern well before you work with another.
+Lastly, learn one pattern well before you work with another.

-Effective impromptu speech activities
+Fun effective impromptu speech activities

 If you teach a public speaking or communication class or lead a public speaking group, here's a comprehensive bundle of 17 proven fun and effective impromptu speech activities, complete with full guidelines and printables.
-They ease, rather than jettison, students into impromptu speaking one step at a time.

-Banner: 17 fun effective impromptu speech activities
+Cover of an ebook of 17 fun effective impromptu speaking activities

-How to reframe a topic
+How to reframe an impromptu speech topic

 Sometimes when you're asked to speak on a topic you'll find yourself needing to modify it before going ahead.